SidoPillai/blockchain/README.md

 1. getmininginfo: Returns an object that contains mining-related information.
 2. getblocktemplate: Returns data needed to construct a block.
 3. prioritisetransaction: Accepts the transaction into mined blocks at a higher or lower priority.

+## Transactions
+Transactions encode the transfer of value between participants in the system.
+In more detail, a transaction is a data structure that encodes a transfer of value from a source of funds called an “input” to a destination called an “output”.

+Inputs in one transaction are just the unspent outputs from another transaction.
+All inputs reference back to an output.
+Unspent Outputs is sometimes short-handed to UTXO.

+## Transaction Data Model